 Whilst boar hair is a great choice for a shaving brush, it does have its own drawbacks.
 For instance, they often need many shaves before properly broken in and the first shaves will feel rough and coarse.

-However, as boar hair doesn’t retain water as well as badger, which requires more soaking time, it also dries faster.
+However, as boar hair doesn’t retain water as well as badger hair, which requires more soaking time.
+Additionally, it also dries faster.
 Therefore, it’s an ideal choice for the traveller.

 Traditionally, boar bristles aren’t graded.
 Nevertheless, sometimes they’re given a graded name like badger hair.
 This usually indicates the percentage of full-length hair used in the brush as opposed to cut hairs.